justin8ty/born2beroot/BONUS.md

 # WordPress Server (LLMP Stack)

-Locally host a WordPress server.
+We will locally host a WordPress server.

 ![alt text](<Screenshot 2024-07-23 220606.png>)